feature-flags-co/ReadMe/README.md

 As with most Feature Management platforms, we offer the following basic services：

+- Release as Code
   - Decoupling deployments from releases
   - Testing in production
   - Progressive Delivery: Risk-free CI/CD
   - Beta testing and qualitative feedback
+  - Canary launches
   - Kill switches
-- Targeted rollouts/release progressions
   - Data & Cloud Migration
+- Lean as Code
   - Experimentation and A/B testing
+  - Entitlements Management / Software Monetisation
+  - Targeted rollouts/release progressions
 - Trunk-based development
-- Canary launches
-- Entitlements Management / Software Monetisation

 # About open source